Here is a NOAA weather satellite image (29-04-2016 ~7:30am):

 Click it and choose AutoUpdate TLE, click ok and let it update all the .txt files containing the orbital elements.

-Click the menu again and choose load TLE, select Weather.txtorbitronsetup2
+Click the menu again and choose load TLE, select Weather.txt

 Now you will see a list of satellites on the right hand side.
 Tick the ones you want to see in this case we’re interested in Meteor M2. (you may also want to acquire the NOAA satellites too, they’re easier to get but lower resolution)